dmolik/libspooky/README.md

 * http://burtleburtle.net/bob/hash/spooky.html

-LICENSE & COPYWRITE
+LICENSE & COPYRIGHT
 -------------------

-Libspooky is licensed under the GNU GPL v3 license, see the include LICENSE file.
+Libspooky is licensed under the GPL v3 license, see the included LICENSE file for details.